kayousterhout/trace-analysis/README.md

 If you'd like a quick fix to this problem, you can just change the gnuplot file generated by the scripts to generate postscript output instead of pdf output.
-To do this, change the line at the top that reads `set terminal pdfcairo ...` to instead say `set terminal postscript`, and at the very bottom of the file, change the line that reads `set output X.pdf` to instead say `set output X.ps`.
+To do this, change the line at the top that reads `set terminal pdfcairo ...` to instead say `set terminal postscript ...`, and at the very bottom of the file, change the line that reads `set output X.pdf` to instead say `set output X.ps`.
 This graph won't look quite as nice, but you can get a very basic version working.